Yangxinsix/myqueue/docs/cli.rst

   -v, --verbose         More output.
   -q, --quiet           Less output.
   -T, --traceback       Show full traceback.
-  --install-crontab-job
+  -A, --all             Kick all myqueue folders (from ~/.myqueue/folders.txt) --install-crontab-job
                         Install crontab job to kick your queues every half hour.